 BatchRequest classes.
 To import the Great Expectations provider and config and batch classes in a given DAG, add the following line to the top of the DAG file in your

 To use the operator in the DAG, define an instance of the

 GreatExpectationsOperator class and assign it to a variable.
-In the following example, we define two different instances of the operator to complete two different steps in a data quality check workflow:
+In the following example, two different instances of the operator are defined to complete two different steps in a data quality check workflow:

 ge_data_context_root_dir_with_checkpoint_name_pass = GreatExpectationsOperator(